 It is winter now, as you've probably noticed.
 In researching a recent blog post about the winter of 1977, I came across the photo below in one of Hoag's articles, dated December 4, 1962.
 The photo and his caption tell the story of one severe winter in 1905.
 The photo and caption appear on the website label which appears as "Ice Scenes- Wiki of the Public Library of Cincinnati and Hamilton County."

 The photo is viewed from Harmar with the Williamstown Bridge in the background.
 Look at the highest part of the building in the upper left part of the photo.
 To the right of that rectangular tower is a smallish looking spire.
-That was part of the Hotel Lafayette at the time, before it later burned and was rebuilt.
+That was the Bellevue Hotel.
+When it burned down in 1916, the Hotel Lafayette was built on the site.

 ReplyDelete